fengyuanchen/cropperjs/README.md

 ### ready

-This event fires when the target image has been loaded and the cropper instance is ready for cropping.
+This event fires when the target image has been loaded and the cropper instance is ready for operating.

 ```js
 var cropper;